-MustMigrateAllPermissions=1This flag is required in order to migrate Public Folder permissions to a shared mailbox.
+MustMigrateAllPermissions=1 This flag is required in order to migrate Public Folder permissions to a shared mailbox.
 This Advanced Option allows you to migrate all folder permissions, not only the system folders when migrating from Exchange 2010+ mailboxes as, by default, only systems folder permissions are migrated.
 We do not migrate Delegation, SendAs/SendOnBehalfOf permissions or any permissions for the Default or Anonymous user accounts.
-For more information, see Can I migrate Public Folders to Shared Mailboxes?
+For more information, see Migrating Public Folders to Shared Mailboxes.

 Note: This option stays in place for the entire migration process.

 - Perform first pass for items older than 6 months by running a Full Migration.
-Refer to How do I start a migration?

 - Set second pass Project Advanced Options.

 - Set the Date Filter to migrate items newer than six (6) months.
-For more information see How do I set a Date Range filter?

 - Perform a second pass for items newer than 6 months by running a Full migration.

 - Request the migration statistics.
 Click the bar chart icon on the MigrationWiz dashboard to receive an email containing all the project migration statistics.
-Refer to How do I request statistics for my migration project?